 Since relying on past knowledge is not sufficient to provide solutions to new situations and dilemmas, there is a need for flexible thinking in order to deal with new problems.
-There is a need for openness and courage to think “outside the box” (Baron, Rouleau, Grégoire, & Baron, 2018).
+There is a need for openness and courage to think “outside the box” (Baron et al., 2018).
 In the significant decisions facing us, the past cannot help, because the situation is unprecedented.
 The results of the response to that reality are not guaranteed at all.
-Maimonides’ solutions are an expression of flexibility (Wilkes, Yip, & Simmons, 2011) and understanding that conventional solutions may be irrelevant, and that the new reality cries out for an innovative way of thinking (Jia, Chen, Mei, & Wu, 2018).
+Maimonides’ solutions are an expression of flexibility (Wilkes et al., 2011) and understanding that conventional solutions may be irrelevant, and that the new reality cries out for an innovative way of thinking (Jia, et al., 2018).
 This flexibility may provoke fear, since it is a change from the traditional course and raises suspicion that one change will lead to instability and a total break from convention.
 When such approaches come from a religious leader, innovation can be interpreted as a reform that deviates from the traditional path, as a distortion of sacred scripture.
 Creative and innovative thought simultaneously raises the suspicion of heresy while also instilling sympathy and appreciation for flexibility in adapting to new situations.

 One of the practical expressions of flexibility is the ability to make knowledge accessible and adapt it to different realities and to different people (Lucas, van Wee, & Maat, 2016; Peters & Bradbard, 2010).
 Maimonides was aware that conventional solutions were irrelevant to the problems of his generation, and the new reality required completely different thought.
 To overcome current and future distress and provide solutions to people with specific difficulties, Maimonides proposed solutions that reflected flexibility of thought and the ability to stretch the possibilities to extremes without destroying their foundations.

 When Maimonides addressed audiences and individuals, he placed them in the center, and adapted his words to their level, needs, and style, thus creating a unique relationship with each group and individual.
-The examples and analyses presented in the article demonstrate that many aspects of Maimonides’ leadership style correspond to the F.C model.
+The examples and analysis presented in the article demonstrate that many aspects of Maimonides’ leadership style correspond to the F.C model.

-The article shows how the model of flexible leadership is reflected in Maimonides' leadership style.
-Maimonides is probably not the first to fit the model.
-A significant reason why we chose to engage in Maimonides is because of the vast and varied amount of his writings, but, The model of flexible leadership could be used to research various figures - from peoples leaders, through religious founders, to today's leaders of social and economic change.
-We will briefly refer to two figures worthy of in-depth examination is Buddha, the central figure in Buddhism, who lived more than 1500 years before Maimonides and billionaire and renowned investor Warren Buffett who lived 800 years after Maimonides.
+The article shows how the F.L. model is reflected in Maimonides' leadership style.
+Although Maimonides was probably not the first leader to fit this model, one primary reason for focusing on Maimonides is his vast and varied writings.
+Further, the F.L. model can be used to understand other popular leaders, founders of religions, and contemporary leaders of social and economic change.
+Thus, the article briefly examines two other major figures.
+The first is the Buddha, the central figure in Buddhism, who lived more than 1500 years before Maimonides.
+The second is the billionaire and renowned investor Warren Buffett, who lived 800 years after Maimonides.
 Both seem to be characterized by the flexible cognitive leadership model.

-The reference to Buddha and Buffett is only an opening for future research

-It is possible that “rules”,in terms of Buddha itself, were very open and flexible.
-Buddha made every effort to make his ideas available to the diverse people he taught. and this manifests, in what we call, flexible leadership.
-In addition, the article Don't just sit there, do something: A theological interpretation of the buddha as political activist and peacemaker claims that Buddha's creativity sometimes caused confusion among the monks, because his flexible and non-dogmatic words seemed to contradict themselves.
-(Skye, 2016).
+The reference to Buddha and Buffett provides an opening for future research.
+It is possible that “rules”, from the perspective of the Buddha, were very open and flexible.
+Buddha made every effort to make his ideas available to the diverse people he taught.
+This manifests in what can be called flexible leadership.
+In addition, Skye (2016) claims that Buddha's creativity sometimes caused confusion among his monks, because his flexible and non-dogmatic words seemed to contradict themselves (Skye, 2016).